 The AoE4 beginner's trick book so far was a basic operation that was difficult to understand even if you watch a replay.

-Once you’re comfortable with the controls in AI battles, it’s time to go to multiplayer.
+Once you're comfortable with the controls in AI battles, it's time to go multiplayer.

-Multiplayer stats are quantified by the ELO ranking system, which quantifies the strength of each player.
-ELOs can be found on the Age of Empires IV official website at STATS.
+Multiplayer performance is quantified by a ranking mechanism called ELO, which quantifies the strength of each player.
+ELO can be found on the official Age of Empires IV website at STAS.

-* ELO is calculated by the type of game you have played more than 5 times, such as 1v1, so let’s play with the same number of people and mode 5 times.
+* 1 ELO is calculated for game types played 5 or more times, such as v1, so let's play the same number of people and modes 5 times.

 The first couple of fights can be hit by strong opponents, but try to keep going a little longer.
 With the April 7, 2022 update, it's easier to hit people who are closer to you with ELO ratings.